heikadog/zml/README.md

 - [View and subscribe to the mute list.](https://bsky.app/profile/heika.dog/lists/3k3eg23h7ko2i)

+By selecting "Subscribe" at the upper-right corner, you can choose to mute or block all of the accounts on the list.

 When you subscribe to the list, accounts on the list will have a disclaimer below their profile that says they're muted or blocked by the list.
-To use this list, select the button at the top that says "Subscribe."
 And to share this list, select the arrow to the right of the Subscribe button.

-By selecting "Subscribe," you can mute or block all of the accounts on the list.

 ## Directory